Skip to main content

 RERUN_NOTEBOOK_ASSET=serve-local

-Will cause rerun_notebook to launch a thread serving the asset from the local machine during the lifetime of the kernel.
+Will cause rerun_notebook to launch a thread serving the assets from the local machine during the lifetime of the kernel.
 This will be the best way to use the widget in a notebook environment when your notebook server is running locally.

-Manually hosted asset
+Manually hosted assets

 Setting: